 With the influx of more students, the school finally purchased a 1.3-hectare land along Gen. Ordoñez Street, which became the permanent home of OLOPSS.

-The school graduated its first batch of seniors which registered an impressive percentile average of ninety seven per cent (97 %) in the National College Entrance Examination (NCEE).
+The school graduated its first batch of 4th year high school students, which registered an impressive percentile average of ninety seven per cent (97 %) in the National College Entrance Examination (NCEE).

 The school was given academic/curricular deregulation through DECS Order No. 51 for being in the Top 250 Secondary Schools nationwide based on NCEE and NSAT results and as one of the Top 100 elementary schools nationwide based on the results of the NEAT.

 OLOPSS opened its College Department and was renamed Our Lady of Perpetual Succor College (OLOPSC).
-On its initial year, it offered Bachelor of Arts, Bachelor of Science in Elementary Education, Bachelor of Science in Secondary Education, Bachelor of Science in Computer Science, Associate in Computer Science and Bachelor of Science in Business Administration with a total of 86 students across the different courses.
+On its initial year, it offered Bachelor of Arts, Bachelor of Elementary Education, Bachelor of Secondary Education, Bachelor of Science in Computer Science, Associate in Computer Science, and Bachelor of Science in Business Administration with a total of 86 students across the different courses.

-This year saw another dream had come true for the OLOPSC community with the construction of the school chapel, now a landmark proudly gracing the facade of the main building.
+This year saw another dream come true for the OLOPSC community with the construction of the school chapel, now a landmark proudly gracing the façade of the main building.

-The High School ranked No. 6 in the Division Level in the NSAT while the Grade School ranked No. 7 in the Division Level in the NEAT.
+The High School ranked No. 6 in the Division Level of the NSAT while the Grade School ranked No. 7 in the Division Level of the NEAT.

-The school earned additional recognition for ranking 6th among high schools in the Division of Marikina based on NSAT results and the Grade School in Rank 7 as per results of the NEAT.
+The school earned additional recognition for ranking 6th among high schools in the Division of Marikina based on NSAT results and the Grade School ranking 7th as per results of the NEAT.

 OLOPSC pushed forward for more developments from this year onwards.
 Academic structures were upgraded alongside the physical plant and facilities, among which was the installation of the air conditioning units in the Grade School classrooms.